eclipse-archived/ceylon-lang.org/blog/2014-08-10-progress-report.md

   equivalents (by popular request).
 - Save actions in Ceylon Editor preferences.
 - IntelliJ-style "chain completion" (hit ctrl-space twice).
+- Propose toplevel functions applying to a type alongside members of the type.
 - Several new options for customizing autocompletion and appearance in Ceylon Editor preferences.
 - New quick fixes/assists: convert between string